openaps/openaps-menu/README.md

 ## Voltage measurements
 The software supports the measurement of the battery voltage by using the script `scripts/getvoltage.sh`.

-*NOTE*: This only works with the Explorer HAT.
+**NOTE**: This only works with the Explorer HAT.

 ## ToDo
 The software is currently in testing phase.
 If you find some bugs please report them as github issue!
-However there are some features I want to implement:
+However, there are some more features I want to implement:

 * Clean up code base
 * Automatic battery detection (detects when pump battery is changed and chooses the correct config)
-* BUG: Sometimes the wifi interface has more than one IP.
+* BUG: Sometimes the WiFi interface has more than one IP.
 This screws up the status screen.
 Find a solution to clean old IPs
 * BT PAN never tested
 * WiFi Access Point Mode never tested
 * Find a Icon for "temp basal"